Configuration Parameters

 Whitelist = example.net

-2.Adding values via the drweb-ctl cfset command:
+2.Adding values with the drweb-ctl cfset command:

 # drweb-ctl cfset LinuxFirewall.Whitelist -a example.com